 Presented by Dr. Marco Valgimigli at the European Society of Cardiology Congress, Paris, France, August 2011.

 Costa F, Vranckx P, Leonardi S, et al. Impact of clinical presentation on ischaemic and bleeding outcomes in patients receiving 6- or 24-month duration of dual-antiplatelet therapy after stent implantation: a pre-specified analysis from the PRODIGY (Prolonging Dual-Antiplatelet Treatment After Grading Stent-Induced Intimal Hyperplasia) trial.
 Eur Heart J 2015;Feb 25:[Epub ahead of print].

-Clinical Topics: Acute Coronary Syndromes, Invasive Cardiovascular Angiography and Intervention, Stable Ischemic Heart Disease, Vascular Medicine, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Vascular Medicine, Chronic Angina
+Clinical Topics: Acute Coronary Syndromes, Invasive Cardiovascular Angiography and Intervention, Stable Ischemic Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Vascular Medicine, Chronic Angina

 Keywords: Coronary Artery Disease, Myocardial Infarction, Acute Coronary Syndrome, Stroke, Erythrocyte Transfusion, Platelet Aggregation Inhibitors, Coronary Restenosis, Drug-Eluting Stents, Risk Factors, Ticlopidine, Sirolimus, Angioplasty, Balloon, Coronary, Purinergic P2Y Receptor Antagonists, Paclitaxel, Taxus, Thrombosis, Peripheral Arterial Disease, ESC Congress